persalys/persalys/python/doc/developer_manual/validation/validation.rst

   .. image:: /developer_manual/validation/model1.png
       :align: center

-- click on 'Evaluate' button bellow the outputs table
+- click on 'Evaluate' button below the outputs table
     - only y0 and y1 are evaluated

 - select lines 1 and 3 of the outputs table